Skip to main content

 7. Select the link to download the zip file.

-Note that if you are using one of our High Availability deployment options and a node is not shut down gracefully, this node will continue to appear on the Support Zip page for a few seconds.
+When using one of our high-availability deployment options and a node is not shut down gracefully, this node will continue to appear on the Support Zip page for a few seconds.

 System Information